London is such a large and varied city that it's easy to get lost, both in planning a trip and in the city itself.

 While walking in London is easy, and London's Tube is extremely accessible, you definitely want to make sure that you're picking a location that is both central to what you want to do and desirable in and of itself.
-Many tourists looking for a high end experience end up in Mayfair ($$$$) or Westminster (thinking they’re near the sights) only to find that St Paul’s is not even remotely walkable and it’s quite a journey to the inevitable London Eye trip.
+Many tourists looking for a high-end experience end up in Mayfair ($$$$) or Westminster (thinking they’re near the sights) only to find that St Paul’s is not realistically walkable and it’s quite a journey to the inevitable London Eye trip.

-From Covent Garden, we spent many an evening having a relaxing, after-hours drink in the City, then strolling along the Thames after a long day shopping at Fortnum's.
-All on foot (with the caveat, of course, that are huge walkers).
+From Covent Garden, we spent many an evening having a relaxing, after-hours drink in the City of London, then strolling along the Thames after a long day shopping at London's historic department stores.
+All on foot (with the caveat that are huge walkers).
 You’re about a 20-minute walk from St Paul’s and a 24-minute walk from Westminster Abbey.
 You can tour the two greatest royal wedding locations all on foot - what more could you ask for?

 Additionally, taking the Heathrow Express, getting to the airport is about as easy as it can ever be from Central London - the Express drops you at Paddington Station, and then I'd recommend a quick cab ride over to Covent Garden.

 If you're anything like me, the first thing I started asking when my husband and I decided to stay in this area was "Covent?"
 What on earth does that mean?
 If you can imagine, this area - now the heart of London's theatre district, used to be owned by Westminster Abbey (think Pillars of the Earth) and was used as an orchard and farming district.